tsantalis/RefactoringMiner/README.md

 });
 ```

-It is possible to analyze a specifc commit using `detectAtCommit` instead of `detectAll`.
+It is possible to analyze a specific commit using `detectAtCommit` instead of `detectAll`.
 The commit
 is identified by its SHA key, such as in the example below:

 ```java